 You can select more than one thing at a time with a simple tap-hold-drag.
 Or just a drag using the Selection tool in the Pen menu.

 By default, selection works across layers.
 Sometimes, you might want to only select a group of strokes in a single layer (ie. grab only the marker strokes).
-To do this, make a selection, then look in the HUD under “Looking in Active Layer / Looking in Selected Layer”.
+To do this, make a selection, then look in the HUD under “Looking in Active Layer / Looking in All Layers”.
 You'll want “Active Layer” for this example.

 Similarly, you may want to grab only the strokes that are completely inside the selection lasso.
 Look for “Partial Strokes Included / Partial Strokes Excluded”, and make sure you use “Excluded”.